CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

         - [Caffe](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe_2017_07_11.zip): Unzip as `3rdparty/windows/caffe/`.
         - [Caffe dependencies](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/caffe3rdparty_2017_07_14.zip): Unzip as `3rdparty/windows/caffe3rdparty/`.
         - [OpenCV 3.1](http://posefs1.perception.cs.cmu.edu/OpenPose/3rdparty/windows/opencv_310.zip): Unzip as `3rdparty/windows/opencv/`.
-3. Open the Visual Studio project sln file by double-cliking on `{openpose_path}\windows\OpenPose.sln`.
+2. Open the Visual Studio project sln file by double-cliking on `{openpose_path}\windows\OpenPose.sln`.
-4. In order to verify OpenPose is working, try compiling and executing the demo:
+3. In order to verify OpenPose is working, try compiling and executing the demo:
     1. Right click on `OpenPoseDemo` --> `Set as StartUp Project`.
     2. Change `Debug` by `Release` mode.
-    3. Compile it and run it with F5 or the green play icon.
+    3. Compile it and run it with <kbd>F5</kbd> or the green play icon.
-5. If you have a webcam connected, OpenPose will automatically start after being compiled.
+4. If you have a webcam connected, OpenPose will automatically start after being compiled.
-6. In order to use the created exe file from the command line (i.e. outside Visual Studio), you have to:
+5. In order to use the created exe file from the command line (i.e. outside Visual Studio), you have to:
     1. Copy all the DLLs located on `{openpose_folder}\3rdparty\windows\caffe\bin\` on the exe folder: `{openpose_folder}\windows\x64\Release`.
     2. Copy all the DLLs located on `{openpose_folder}\3rdparty\windows\opencv\x64\vc14\bin\` on the exe folder: `{openpose_folder}\windows\x64\Release`.
-    3. Open the Windows cmd (Windows button + X, then A).
+    3. Open the Windows cmd (Windows button + <kbd>X</kbd>, then <kbd>A</kbd>).
     4. Go to the OpenPose directory, assuming OpenPose has been downloaded on `C:\openpose`: `cd C:\openpose\`.
     5. Run the tutorial commands.
-7. Check OpenPose was properly installed by running it on the default images, video or webcam: [doc/quick_start.md#quick-start](./quick_start.md#quick-start).
+6. Check OpenPose was properly installed by running it on the default images, video or webcam: [doc/quick_start.md#quick-start](./quick_start.md#quick-start).